Cross-cultural psychology: Self-concept on bi-culture

 Research on how the self is construed (whether, for example, in individualistic or collectivistic terms) has been a major topic of research in cross-cultural psychology for decades.
 Some psychologist employed cultural priming to understand how people living with multiple cultures interpret events.
-For example, Hung and his associates display to participants a different set of culture related images, like the U.S. White House and a Chinese temple, and then watch a clip of an individual fish swimming ahead of a group of fishes.
-When exposed to the latter one, Hong Kong participants are more likely to reason in a collectivistic way.
-In contrast, their counterparts who view western images are more likely to give a reverse response and focus more on that individual fish.
+For example, Hung and his associates displayed a different set of culture related images to study participants, such as the U.S. White House and a Chinese temple, and then watched a clip of an individual fish swimming ahead of a group of fishes.
+When exposed to the latter, Hong Kong participants were more likely to reason in a collectivistic way.
+In contrast, participants who viewed Western images were more likely to give a reverse response and focus more on individual fish.
 People from bi-culture society when primed with different cultural icons, they are inclined to make cultural activated attribution.
 Pronoun circling task, is also another cultural priming task, by asking participant consciously circling the pronoun, like "We", "us", "I", and "me", during paragraph reading.